MY TRIP — INTRODUCTION

 After leaving Yilan City, we headed to Su’ao (蘇澳鎮), most likely where the Spanish established San Lorenzo.
 The area is popular with tourists, most of whom come to soak in the area’s hot springs.
 Disliking, as I generally do, sitting in hot water — especially on muggy August days — my hostesses kindly obliged me with a visit to Su’ao Cold Spring (蘇澳冷泉) before we moved on.

-In the jungle we hiked the Shakadang Trail (砂卡噹步道) and passed by a Truku village, where, near a fiddlehead fern farm, some Truku cooked fish whilst others played in the calm, turquoise waters of the Shakadang River.
-It was around that point that I started entertaining notions of “leaving it all behind” and moving to a jungle.
-We turned around at the dramatic so-called “Bridge of 100 Lions” the Shkadang Bridge (砂卡噹橋).
+In the jungle, we hiked the Shakadang Trail (砂卡噹步道) and passed by a Truku village, where, near a bird’s nest fern farm, some Truku cooked fish whilst others played in the alluring, turquoise waters of the Shakadang River.
+It was around that point that I started feeling pulled into the jungle, even entertaining notions of “leaving it all behind” and spending the rest of my days there.
+Alas, I was pulled out of my trance by my companions, although I still regularly dream of returning.
+Further along the trail we were greeted with the dramatic site of the the Shakadang Bridge (砂卡噹橋), nicknamed the “Bridge of 100 Lions.”

 We stopped in Hualien (花蓮市), the county seat of Hualien County.
 It’s similar in size to Yilan — home to about 100,000 inhabitants, roughly 9,000 of whom are aborigines — the largest such population in Taiwan.
 Its name is derived from the native Sakizaya, who called the village “Kiray.”
 The Japanese, in turn, called it Karenkō, which was shortened to Karen and, finally, Sinicized as “Hualien” by the ROC.
 The girls went out, I believe to the Dongdamen Night Market (東大門夜市).
 I went to bed early.